reactjs/react.dev/src/content/reference/react/useState.md

 <Intro>

-`useState` is a React Hook that lets you add a [state variable](/learn/state-a-components-memory) to your component.
+`useState` is a React Hook that lets you add a [State variable](/learn/state-a-components-memory) to your component.

 ```js
 const [state, setState] = useState(initialState)